TryGhost/algolia/packages/algolia-netlify/README.md

 > To run an initial index of all the content, you can use the handy CLI from our Ghost Algolia tooling.
 Head over [here](https://github.com/TryGhost/algolia/tree/master/packages/algolia) and follow the instructions from there.

+## Security

+To avoid unauthorized access to the Netlify functions endpoints, we highly recommend to setup the `NETLIFY_KEY` variable.
+This key is currently optional but will be enforced in the future.

 ## Develop

 This is a mono repository, managed with [lerna](https://lernajs.io/).